top of page

 Who Am I?

-I've always had two great loves: the written word and social justice.
-After leaving the Army in 2011 I set off to bring these passions together.
-Initially I spent time exclusively writing on topics of equity, racism, my own experiences as a gay soldier, and the effects of toxic masculinity.
+Writing and social justice are my two great passions.
+After leaving the Army in 2015 I set off to bring these passions together.
+Initially working for an inclusive men's publication as an Assistant Editor focused on topics of equity, racism, my own experiences as a gay soldier, and the effects of toxic masculinity.
 But I found it tough not seeing the direct impact of my work.

-During my time as a cultural leader I've learned some vital lessons:
+During my time as a culture leader I've learned some vital lessons:

 -

-The line between performative inclusion and true equity and diversity work depends on stakeholder buy-in.
+The line between performative inclusion and true equity work depends on stakeholder buy-in.

 -